Since 1934, Kern Medical has been training residents and

 Pulmonary

-Residents gain proficiency in Pulmonary diagnosis, CXR and CT interpretations, PFT’s interpretations, and will have exposure to chronic disease management and bronchoscopy.
+Residents gain experience in pulmonary medicine through inpatient consults and outpatient clinics.
+Training includes interpretation of CXRs, CT scans, pulmonary function tests, and exposure to chronic disease management and bronchoscopy.

 Gastroenterology